luxonis/depthai-python/docs/source/components/nodes/stereo_depth.rst

 Calculate depth using dispairty map
 ###################################

 Disparity and depth are inversely related.
 As disparity decreases, depth increases exponentially depending on baseline and focal length.
-Meaning, if the disparity value is close to zero, then small variations in depth generate great depth differences.
-Similarly, if disparity value is big, then small variations in depth do not generate depth differences.
+Meaning, if the disparity value is close to zero, then a small change in disparity generates a large change in depth.
+Similarly, if the disparity value is big, then large changes in disparity do not lead to a large change in depth.

 By considering this fact, depth can be calculated using this formula: